KDOsborne/SpikeMonitor/README.md

 # SpikeMonitor
-Live neural data viewer for Allego Smartbox Pro recordings
+Live neural data viewer for electrophysiological recordings from NeuroNexus' SmartBox Pro.

+Currently supports four probes with a maximum of 64 channels per probe.
+It will run if recording from >64 channels, but only the first 64 channels will be displayed.

+To run, start recording from Allego then select the growing xdat file from the file dialog.

+To build, simply run make.
+See requirements.txt for a list of dependencies.